amnedic/amnedic.github.io/index.md

 ## Research

-My research is motivated by the intriguing magnetic, topological and optical phenomena observed in prospective two- and three-dimensional electron systems.
+My research is motivated by the intriguing magnetic, topological and optical phenomena observed in prospective two- and three-dimensional quantum materials.

 #### [1] Magnetic phase diagram of the topological insulator MnBi2Te4